Mark Applegarth

-He is head-coach of York Knights in the RFL Championship, following Andrew Henderson's move to become Head of Rugby operations and development.
+He took over as head-coach of York in the RFL Championship, following Andrew Henderson's move to become Head of Rugby operations and development.

 Background

 Applegarth was born in Newton Hill, Wakefield, West Yorkshire, England.
 As of 2020, he lives in the Wakefield area with his wife Jessica, they were married at Sandburn Hall, Flaxton, York during 2018.

 Playing career

 He represented the Great Britain Schoolboys against the Australian Schoolboys during 2002.
 Applegarth came through the ranks at Wakefield Trinity Wildcats and made his début as an 18-year-old.
 Upon leaving Wakefield Trinity Wildcats due to injuries, he joined the York City Knights.
 He was released from his contract with the York City Knights during June 2010 to pursue a career in Australia.
 After a brief stint with the Temora Dragons in New South Wales, Applegarth played for the Central Queensland Comets based in Rockhampton in the Queensland Cup competition.
 During 2012, Applegarth signed for the Batley Bulldogs under his former Wakefield Trinity Wildcats coach John Kear.
 During 2014, after another serious knee-injury, Applegarth re-signed for the York City Knights to become their player/assistant coach.
 He retired from playing during 2016 and as of 2019, he was the Head of Youth at Wakefield Trinity.